andrewargatkiny/dense-attention/README.md

 DenseAttention achieves better speed, linear complexity, and computational efficiency without compromising the modeling performance.
-This is exemplified by, among other experiments, DANet-BERT-Large LM pre-training on 300B tokens and fine-tuning on the GLUE benchmarks, and by empirical validation on, among others, the LRA suite of benchmarks where it outperforms all previous Transformer-based architectures at least by 5%.
+This is exemplified by, among other experiments, DANet-BERT-Large LM pre-training on approximately 500B tokens and fine-tuning on the GLUE benchmarks, which yields best results out of all models of comparable size trained on sub-trillion token count data.
+It's also supported by validation on the LRA suite of benchmarks where it outperforms all previous Transformer-based architectures at least by 5%.

 ### The architecture